iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Heine Borel.md

 i.e: (2.).

 It remains to show that compact $X$ is equivalent to (1.).
-To show that we need to complete 2 implications relations: $\implies, \impliedby$.
+To show that we need to complete 2 implications relations: $\implies, \impliedby$ between the compactness definition on $X$, and statement (1.).

-To show $\implies$, we assume that $X \subseteq M$ is compact, i.e: all open cover has a finite subcover, we also assume an arbitrary collection of closed sets whose intersection with $X$ is empty; we show that there must exist a finite subset of the collection of closed set such that it also has empty intersection.
+**To show** $\implies$, we assume that $X \subseteq M$ is compact, i.e: all open cover has a finite subcover, we also assume an arbitrary collection of closed sets whose intersection with $X$ is empty; we show that there must exist a finite subset of the collection of closed set such that it also has empty intersection.

 Let $C_i \subseteq X \;\forall i \in I$ be a family of closed sets such that it doesn't intersect with $X$, so